JrVerbiest/jrverbiest.github.io/README.md

 - **Senior Researcher** @ KdG University of Applied Science and Arts, Campus Hoboken, Antwerp, Belgium - Fixed-term contract.

-  - **ML@E2dge** (PWO-project).
+  - [**ML@E2dge**](https://mlate2dge.github.io) - PWO-project, 1 October 2021 - ongoing.
 Machine Learning @ the Extreme Edge (ML@E2dge) looks at how a developer can use tiny machine learning (tinyML) in the development of accurate, energy-efficient and intelligent (wireless) embedded sensor systems.

-  - **[Elgas](https://www.kdg.be/ELGAS)** (TETRA-project).
+  - **[Elgas](https://www.kdg.be/ELGAS)** - TETRA-project, 1 January 2020 - 30 November 2021.
 Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations.
 Project partners: Hogere Zeevaartschool (HZS), Karel De Grote Hogeschool (KdG) and Vlaamse Instelling voor Technologisch Onderzoek (VITO).

     KdG is responsible for the (IoT) platform (system integration, software and firmware design).
 Used hardware & software: Raspberry Pi, Teltonika RUT955 router and Python.